 This is really just notes I made to myself many years ago.
-About a dozen years ago, I gathered up all the scraps I had tacked and taped around my old loading bench and put them all together into one document.
+About twenty five years ago, I gathered up all the scraps I had tacked and taped around my old loading bench and put them all together into one document.
 Nothing earth shattering or set in stone, but some good reminders on load work.

 - Change only one variable at a time.